 We need a large number of people to do this work, because at no time in the history of the world has there been this many people on the earth at one time.
 As we draw nearer to the return of Christ for his millennial reign, the Lord is pouring out his spirit on the nations of the earth.
 People from all nations are being inspired to make advances in every field of endeavor.

-We only see what is happening.
+We only see what is happening today.
 It is almost impossible to see where this is all going in the future.
-But I suspect that all the advances being made will contribute to the spread, dissemination, and the acceptance of his message throughout the world.
+But I suspect that all the advances being made will contribute to the spread, dissemination, and the acceptance of His message throughout the world.
 We can already begin to see how much of an impact these advances have made on family history.
 Genealogy used to be so cumbersome and difficult.
 It took immense effort and an incalculable number of hours just to find a few names to submit to the temples.
+What temples we had survived largely on living work from new members of the Church and the four generation sheets that each member was supposed to provide.
 Now, with the indexing program, photographers being allowed to take pictures of records around the globe in almost every country, census records being made available, parish records, family records in increasing numbers, literally millions of names and dates are appearing almost as if by magic.

 It may feel like suddenly the weight of the world has been placed on the shoulders of those whose lot it is to live in the last dispensation of time.
 That would be a correct assessment.
 For whatever reason we were honored to be held to come at this time of the world, it becomes our sacred privilege to begin the process of fulfilling the promise to teach the gospel to those who live around us, and to provide the ordinances of salvation for those who have already passed through mortality.